What are your tax obligations in South Africa? We explain the South African tax system, local tax rates, filing tax

 Businesses must register for VAT in South Africa if their annual turnover exceeds R1 million within a 12-month period.

 Can you get a refund on VAT?

 Tourists and diplomats visiting South Africa can claim a refund of the VAT they paid on goods purchased in the country.
 To qualify, you’ll need to be a non-resident foreign passport holder or a South African passport holder who is now a permanent resident of another country.
 You can reclaim VAT when leaving the country by declaring the goods in question to a customs official.

 The South African government’s guide to VAT refunds for tourists offers further information on how to make a claim.

-- Are a permanent or temporary resident of South Africa – so if you have citizenship or a residence permit you’ll need to pay taxes;
+- Are a permanent or temporary resident of South Africa – if you have South African citizenship or a South African residence permit, you must pay taxes.

 - Are a homeowner in South Africa.
-All homeowners (even those classed as non-residents) must register with the SARS in the event they are liable to pay capital gains tax on property.
+All homeowners (even non-residents) must register with the SARS in the event they are liable to pay capital gains tax on property.

-There are exemptions to these rules, for example if you are elderly and/or make under a certain amount annually.
-However, if you qualify as a tax resident in South Africa, you will need to register as a taxpayer by visiting your local SARS branch to verify your identity, address and bank details.
-The remainder of the process can be done online.
+There are exemptions to these rules, for example, if you are elderly and/or make under a certain amount annually.
+However, if you qualify as a tax resident in South Africa, you must register as a taxpayer by visiting your local SARS branch to verify your identity, address, and bank details.
+You can finish the remainder of the process online.

 There is no tax on international pensions in South Africa.
-Local pensions, though, are taxed at various rates depending on whether it is a lump-sum or an annuity.
-South Africa is signed up to the Automatic Exchange of Information (AEOI) system, a new global standard which aims to crack down on cross-border tax evasion.
+Local pensions, though, pay tax at various rates depending on whether it is a lump-sum or an annuity.
+South Africa is part of the Automatic Exchange of Information (AEOI) system, a new global standard that aims to crack down on cross-border tax evasion.